aniabuto/Minesweeper.NET/README.md

 # Minesweeper.NET
-My attempt at making a simple Minesweeper gamein .Net wsing WPF for GUI
+My attempt at making a simple Minesweeper gamein .Net using WPF for GUI